AdamMambetov/Text/Music/Tracks/🎵Nickelback - When We Stand Together.md

 Name: When We Stand Together
 SourceFile: "[[Nickelback - When We Stand Together.mp3]]"
 Year: 2011
-aliases:
-  - When We Stand Together
+aliases: ["When We Stand Together"]
 created: 2022-04-22 21:13:38
 source: ""
 tags: []